almandsky/flicksApp/README.md

 This is an Flicks client to display movies currently playing in the theater.
 The purpose of this project is to develop a basic MVC application and start playing with table views, one of the more complex, but important views in iOS.

-Time spent: x hours spent in total
+Time spent: 25 hours spent in total

 ## Completed user stories: